Ezekiel 40 – Measuring the Courts of the New Temple

 i.
 Gate chambers: “These chambers were for the priests and Levites to lodge in during their ministration, according to their courses in the temple, where they kept watch continually night and day.
 The whole was framed in very great harmony and just proportions.”
 (Poole)

 ii.
-“In verse 10 reference was made again to the eastward gate, which was in some ways the most important of all, for through it the glory of God would return to the sanctuary (chap.
-43).”
+“In Ezekiel 40:10 reference was made again to the eastward gate, which was in some ways the most important of all, for through it the glory of God would return to the sanctuary (Ezekiel 43).”
 (Feinberg)

 3. (11-16) The entrance to the eastern gateway.